Last updated on 04/20/2026

 Safety Risk

-If your vehicle was previously repaired for this issue under recall 22S41, the remedy may not proactively detect damage to the contactors on your vehicle and needs this new repair.
-Similarly, if your vehicle was not repaired under recall 22S41, it needs this new repair.
-Should the contactors weld closed while driving, a powertrain malfunction warning light will be illuminated on the next key cycle, along with a possible no start condition.
-If the contactors are prevented from closing while driving, a powertrain malfunction warning light will be illuminated, the vehicle will display stop safely now in the instrument panel cluster, and the vehicle will experience an immediate loss of motive power.
-The vehicle will coast to a stop and all 12V systems including power brakes and steering will remain functional.
+Should the contactors weld closed while driving, a powertrain malfunction warning light will be illuminated on the next key cycle, and your vehicle may not start.
+If the contactors open while driving, a powertrain malfunction warning light will be illuminated, the vehicle will display stop safely now in the instrument panel cluster, and the vehicle will experience an immediate loss of motive power.
+The vehicle will coast to a stop, and all 12V systems including power brakes and steering will remain functional.
 An immediate loss of motive power increases the risk of a crash.

 Remedy